taielab/awesome-hacking-lists/README.md

 - [CThun](https://github.com/FunnyWolf/CThun) - 集成快速端口扫描服务识别和暴力破解
 - [UrlAutoFire](https://github.com/bwiko/UrlAutoFire) - URLAUTOFIRE made to make your life easier, this tool allow you to browse a file of urls faster just by adding shortcut to your machine(linux)
 - [BlindCrawler](https://github.com/AhmedConstant/BlindCrawler) - A tool for web crawling & content discovery
-- [db](https://github.com/ihebski/db) - Mini utility to store the list of the enumerated subdomains into an sqlite3 db [one liner style / Pipe and save]  #Bugbounty
+- [db](https://github.com/ihebski/db) - Bugbounty utility to store the list of the enumerated subdomains into an sqlite3 db [one liner style / Pipe and save]
 - [LBot](https://github.com/knownsec/LBot) - A simple xss bot template
 - [Minitools-bin_extractor](https://github.com/knownsec/Minitools-bin_extractor) - A simple script for quickly mining sensitive information in binary files.
 - [Minitools-CookieTest](https://github.com/knownsec/Minitools-CookieTest) - A script used to quickly test APIs or required parameters and cookies for a certain request.